 (b) wilful reception or further distribution of a program-carrying signal that originated as an encrypted satellite signal, knowing that it has been decoded without the authorization of the lawful distributor of the signal.]

+[IN propose; KR oppose : Alt 2 :

+Each Party shall provide adequate legal protection and effective legal remedies against the:

+unauthorized decryption of an encrypted broadcast ; and

+removal or alteration of any electronic information relevant for the application of the protection of the broadcasting organizations.]]

 SECTION 3